cm4233/MIPS-Processor-VHDL/readme.md

 # MIPS Processor - NYU EL-6463
 This project describes an implementation of a 32-bit MIPS processor for Artix-7 FPGA using VHDL.
 The implemented MIPS processor is tested by running RC5 encryption and decryption algorithms.
-## Description of all the included files
+## Description of the included files
 * **NYU6463Processor.vhd** *Is the top module for the entire project which implements the MIPS processor for Artix-7 FPGA.*
 * **MIPSProcessor.vhd** *Is the MIPS processor's VHDL code which has the following components (below).*
   * **programcounter.vhd**